izzyreal/vmpc-docs/vmpc_specific.rst

 ------------------------------------------
 After pressing :kbd:`Shift + 0`, press :kbd:`F2` to go to the :code:`KEYBRD` tab.

-If you can't use the keyboard as expected, you can also click the keyboard icon in the top-right of the window.
+If you can't use the keyboard, you can also click the keyboard icon in the bottom-right to open the :code:`KEYBRD` tab.

 .. vmpc-lcd-screenshot:: images/vmpc_specific/keyboard_tab.png